iwhitfield/lori/README.md

     // overridden to write to files, etc. When writing to
     // files, it's a good idea to turn off colours.
     //
-    // It should be noted that the argument passed to this
+    // The `str` arguments passed to this method is the
-    // method is the final string after all formatting by Lori
+    // final string after all formatting by Lori.
+The `msg`
+    // argument is the original log message (without colors),
+    // and the `lvl` argument is the level called, e.g. 'debug'
+    //
+    // This allows for flexible overrides, without adding a
+    // tonne of infrastructure.
-    log: function(str){
+    log: function(str, msg, lvl){
         console.log(str);
     },